KibbeWater/Interium-Luas/README.md

 [Interium](https://interium.ooo/) is a legit cheat in CS:GO with a fantastic LUA Api

 ## Public
-* Checkpoint (Releasing 3:30 PM GMT) - Set a checkpoint to teleport back to at any time
+* Checkpoint - Set a checkpoint to teleport back to at any time

 ## Private
 * WaterUI - Custom UI with custom Cross-Compatibility